Lending on Trust Deed Investments

 Do you offer 2nd and 3rd Deeds of Trust?
 No. The Level 4 Funding only offers first Deeds of Trust on all our investments.

 What are the points?
 Points are the fees The Level 4 Funding collects for acting as a broker in a hard money loan transaction.

-Why don’t I skip you completely and work with an investor directly?
-This is a great question and yes you can!
+Why don’t I skip you entirely and work with an investor directly?
+This is a great question, and yes, you can!
 You can avoid the broker, find your investors, and manage the Loan yourself.
-But unless you are an experienced real estate expert you could end up with a Deed of Trust on the property where you are not properly protected.
-You need to understand the rules and the ins and outs of the real estate market.
+But unless you are an experienced real estate expert, you could end up with a Deed of Trust on the property where you are not adequately protected.
+You need to understand the real estate market's rules and the ins and outs.
 It is easy to think that avoiding a broker can save money.
 In the case of lending money, it is a little more complicated and very important to understand the rules and regulations.

 Who in my network might be able to advise me on these types of investments outside of the Level 4 Funding?

 An excellent team is always essential, and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or attorney.

 Do you require fire insurance on the property?
 Yes.
 Not only do we require fire insurance, but we require the investor to inform the insurance company that the property is vacant.
-We require coverage in the amount of the Loan or replacement guarantee.
+We need coverage in the amount of the Loan or replacement guarantee.

 Deeds of Trust Terminology and Definitions Equity – it’s the difference between what is owed on the property and the value of the property.
 Money Down – All of our professional real estate investors will have either personal funds or a spread of equity in the transaction, serving as their guarantee and commitment that the Deeds of Trust payment is a priority